lmzintgraf/MultiMAuS/JCredSim/README.md

 - Maven 3 or higher
 - Microsoft Visual Studio 2015 (I believe this is necessary from Python 3.5 onwards.
 For lower versions, Microsoft Visual Studio 2010 may be necessary instead)
-- [Microsoft Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279) or higher.
-Not sure actually if this is really still necessary for Python >= 3.5, VS2015... but it is there in the official instructions.

 ## Instructions
 ---

 1. Git Clone (or simply download) the [jpy project](https://github.com/bcdev/jpy).
 2. Launch the Developer Command Prompt for VS2015 (think this is installed with VS2015 by default, but may be optional, not sure)
-3. Navigate to <Microsoft Windows SDK 7.1 install directory>\Bin.
-By default, I believe <Microsoft Windows SDK 7.1 install directory> should be something like "C:\Program Files\Microsoft SDKs\Windows\v7.1".
-4. Execute:
-	> setenv /x64 /release

-This is assuming we're on a 64-bit platform, and our installed JDK and Python versions are also 64-bit.
-If any of these are not 64-bit, use /x86 instead of /x64.
-This is the step for which we needed to install that Microsoft Windows SDK 7.1.
-Just because I don't know of another way to get access to that setenv command.
-I do suspect there should be an easier way to get it, or simply do whatever it does... but this works for sure.

-5. Navigate to <VS 2015 installation directory>\VC.
+3. Navigate to <VS 2015 installation directory>\VC.
 By default, I believe <VS 2015 installation directory> should be something like "C:\Program Files\Microsoft Visual Studio 14.0\VC".
 In my case, due to changing the installation directory, it was "D:\Apps\Microsoft Visual Studio 14.0".
 Note the "14.0" for VS2015, that is not a mistake.
-6. Execute:
+4. Execute:
-	> vcvarsall.bat
+	> vcvarsall.bat x64

 This step (and step 5) may actually not be necessary, but shouldn't hurt either.
 In my case it was necessary because I had previously been messing around with VS2010 according to official installation instructions (based on older Python versions).